 rmi option.
 Using this we can delete any docker images from our local system.
 For example use below command with changing

-To find all images on your system use following command.
+To list all available docker images on your system use the following command.
 This will help you to find the ID of images.

 docker images REPOSITORY TAG IMAGE ID CREATED VIRTUAL SIZE centos latest 2933d50b9f77 11 days ago 196.6 MB ubuntu latest 36248ae4a9ac 11 days ago 188 MB